KEINOS/Mastodon_speech_for_MacOSX/README.md

 ## How to build it your own

 1. Clone this repo.
-1. Change current directory to `build`
+1. Change current directory to `build/`
     1. `$ cd /path/to/your/cloned/Mastodon_speech_for_MacOSX`
     1. `$ cd ./build`
 1. Download and install "[Box](https://box-project.github.io/box2/)"(Phar archiver app) in `build` dir, or just run [`box_installer.php`](https://github.com/KEINOS/Mastodon_speech_for_MacOSX/blob/master/build/box_installer.php) to do it for you as below.